 - Pack in and pack out.
 Bring your own food (limit food service on site) and take your garbage home.
 Of course, this means picking up after your dog – there are garbage cans on site.

-Like me, you and your pup are likely dreaming of green space and trails.
+Like me, you and your pup likely dream of green space and trails.

-Three years ago, to celebrate Canada’s 150th Anniversary, I visited an Ontario Parks Canada National Park or Historic Site each month, taking my dog Victor along of course.
+Three years ago, to celebrate Canada’s 150th Anniversary, I visited an Parks Canada National Park or Historic Site in Ontario each month, taking my dog Victor along of course.

 I have many images of him propped up in iconic Parks Canada red Muskoka Chairs, and now I’ve curated a list of our favourites: